-- -q Quiet mode: Message text returned by the server will not be printed except when there is an error. - -V Enable verbose logging.
+- -q Quiet mode: Message text returned by the server will not be printed except when there is an error. - Instructs rndc to print the result code returned by named after executing the requested command (e.g., ISC_R_SUCCESS, ISC_R_FAILURE, etc). - -V Enable verbose logging.